-DECEMBER 3-5, 10-23, 25-31, 2021 and JANUARY 1, 2022 - ELECTRIC SAFARI AT CHEYENNE MOUNTAIN ZOO - the Zoo will reopen for Electric Safari from 5:30-8:30pm.
+DECEMBER 3-5, 10-23, 25-31, 2021 and JANUARY 1, 2022 - ELECTRIC SAFARI AT CHEYENNE MOUNTAIN ZOO: The Zoo reopens each evening for Electric Safari from 5:30-8:30pm.
 Stroll through more than one million sparkling lights and animated animal sculptures.
 Visit Santa and linger over warm fires throughout the Zoo.
 This holiday tradition is not to be missed.

-JUNE 25, 2017: PIKES PEAK INTERNATIONAL HILL CLIMB THE 2ND OLDEST AUTO RACE IN THE US: Also known as The Race to the Clouds, is an annual automobile and motorcycle hill-climb to the summit of Pikes Peak in Colorado.
+JUNE 24, 2018 -- PIKES PEAK INTERNATIONAL HILL CLIMB THE 2ND OLDEST AUTO RACE IN THE US: Also known as The Race to the Clouds, is an annual automobile and motorcycle hill-climb to the summit of Pikes Peak in Colorado.
 It is the second oldest auto race in the US; this 12.42 mile course has 156 turns ending at the 14,115 foot summit.
 Cheer on the drivers from designated areas along the course for the practice days and the race.

-JULY 12-15,2017: PIKES PEAK OR BUST RODEO AT WILL ROGERS STADIUM - Kicks off with a parade in the true hometown tradition; you’ll see floats and equestrian groups as they head south on Tejon on July 11th.
+JULY 11-14,2018 -- PIKES PEAK OR BUST RODEO AT WILL ROGERS STADIUM: The weekend kicks off with a parade in the true hometown tradition; you’ll see floats and equestrian groups as they head south on Tejon on July 11th.
 There are four performances of the invitational championship rodeo and a finals championship Shoot Out on Saturday night.
 The best athletes in rodeo are competing for top prize money in bareback riding, steer wrestling, team roping, saddle bronc riding, tie-down roping, barrel racing, and bull riding.
 It’s edge of your seat excitement from the first event to the last!

-SEPTEMBER 2-4, 2017: COLORADO SPRINGS LABOR DAY LIFT OFF AT MEMORIAL PARK - The tradition of hot air ballooning in Colorado Springs started in 1976 bringing fun and excitement throughout the Labor Day Weekend for the entire family.
+SEPTEMBER 1-3, 2018 -- COLORADO SPRINGS LABOR DAY LIFT OFF AT MEMORIAL PARK: The tradition of hot air ballooning in Colorado Springs started in 1976 bringing fun and excitement throughout the Labor Day Weekend for the entire family.
 Opening ceremony at 6:30 am, with the first wave of inflations beginning at 7am.
 After all the launches are complete, stick around for the entire morning both Saturday and Sunday to enjoy watching the Wings of Blue US Air Force Skydiving Team Demonstration.
 Later each morning there is an Ultimate Frisbee Exhibition, and Paddle Boarding sessions on Prospect Lake.
 You can even purchase a ride from Rainbow Ryders for an experience of a lifetime.